neuro4ml/neuro4ml.github.io/Week_6/2-Analysing.md

 :align: center
 :width: 500px

-Decoder result summary. $R^2$ values are reported for all decoders (different colors) for each brain area (top to bottom).
-Error bars represent the mean ± SEM across cross-validation folds.
-Crosses represent the $R^2$ values of each cross-validation fold.
-The NB decoder had mean $R^2$ values of 0.26 and 0.36 (below the minimum y-axis value) for the motor and somatosensory cortex datasets, respectively. {cite:p}`https://doi.org/10.1523/ENEURO.0506-19.2020`.
+Decoding accuracy (y-axis) across a range of different decording approaches (x-axis) {cite:p}`https://doi.org/10.1523/ENEURO.0506-19.2020`.
 ```

 But if we tried to decode location from another population of neurons somewhere else in the brain, like visual cortex, our results would be much worse, and so we can use decoding accuracy to estimate what information is present in different brain areas.
 However, decoding relies on having a variable or variables of interest to estimate, and sometimes we may not have that: for example, if we’re just recording spontaneous brain activity.

 In that case, one approach would be what we're going to call **ensemble methods**.

 ## Neural ensembles

-These try to identify groups of neurons with correlated patterns of activity over time.
+These methods try to identify groups of neurons with correlated patterns of activity over time (which we term ensembles).

 One approach to this would be to use a **clustering algorithm** to group the neurons into clusters with similar activity patterns.
 Another is the method [shown here](#tensor-component), which is called **tensor component analysis**.

 Here, we take our 2d matrix of neurons recorded over time and trials, and reshape it to a 3d tensor of neurons by time by trials, then describe this tensor using a set of ensembles – each of which is described by three vectors [(shown in red, green and blue)](#tensor-component).